Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Propagator in Liouville-Floquet space

 The definition of Floquet matrices in Eqs.~\eqref{eq:floquet_1} and \eqref{eq:floquet-matrix} can equivalently be written as

 The product of two Floquet matrices expressed in time domain is \begin{widetext}

 \end{widetext}

 We can now use the convolution property to calculate the Floquet matrix of a time-ordered integral.
 Consider a function $f(t)$ of a single time argument which does not necessarily commute with itself at different time arguments, $[f(t), f(s)]\neq0$.
 To use the Floquet matrix formalism we define a function of two time arguments as $\tilde{f}(t,t')\equiv f(t')$ and an identity function $o(t,t')\equiv1$.
-Then we can rewrite a time-ordered integral (skipping time arguments $(t,t')$ on the r.h.s.) as
+Then we can rewrite a time-ordered integral (skipping time arguments $(t,t')$ on the right hand side) as

 The Floquet matrices for $o$ and $\tilde{f}$ are